Pacific ocean perch: Commercial fishing

 The fishery for Pacific ocean perch developed nearly synchronously from the U.S. West Coast to the Bering Sea.
+Prior to 1965, the Pacific ocean perch resource in the US Vancouver and Columbia areas of the INPFC were harvested almost entirely by Canadian and United States vessels.
+Most of the vessels were of multi-purpose design and used in other fisheries, such as salmon and herring, when not engaged in the groundfish fishery (Forrester et al. 1978).
+Generally, under 200 gross tons and less than 33 meters (m) in length, these vessels had very little at-sea processing capabilities.
+These restricted the distance these vessels could fish from home ports and limited the size of their landings.
+Landings from 1956 to 1965 averaged slightly over 2,000 metric tons (mt) in each of the two INPFC areas included in this assessment, with an overall increasing trend of catch over this period.

 The Gulf of Alaska fishing history captures a typical catch history: A Pacific ocean perch trawl fishery by the U.S.S.R. and Japan began in the Gulf of Alaska in the early 1960s.
-This fishery developed rapidly, with massive efforts by the Soviet and Japanese fleets.
-Catches peaked in 1965, when a total of nearly 350,000 metric tons (t) was caught.
+This led the fishery to develop rapidly, with massive efforts by the Soviet and Japanese fleets.
+Catches peaked in 1965 when a total of nearly 350,000 metric tons (t) was caught.
 This apparent overfishing resulted in a precipitous decline in catches in the late 1960s.
-Catches continued to decline in the 1970s, and by 1978 catches were only 8,000 t.
-Foreign fishing dominated the fishery from 1977 to 1984, and catches generally declined during this period.
+Catches continued to decline in the 1970s, and by 1978, catches were only 8,000 t.
+Foreign fishing dominated the fishery from 1977 to 1984, and catches generally declined.
 Most of the catch was taken by Japan.
 Catches reached a minimum in 1985, after foreign trawling in the Gulf of Alaska was prohibited.
+Although this species is the most abundant of the rockfishes in the North Pacific Ocean.
+Like other Pacific members of the Sebastes genus, it faces significant fishing pressure due to its slow growth rate, delayed maturation age, low yearly population fecundity, and its habit of forming large schools, making them easier to catch.